Whitescan/ConsoleFilter/README.md

 Java 17 is used within this plugin and is strongly recommended.

 # Minecraft Support
-Currently this plugin only supports Spigot / Paper and Waterfall (BungeeCord Fork from PaperMC).
+Currently this plugin only supports Spigot / Paper and Waterfall (BungeeCord Fork from PaperMC) for Minecraft Java Edition.

 # Why are things the way they are?
 Evenso there are plugins on spigot that do similar already, they don't work the way I want them to.
 This is a all in solution for both Proxy and Backend.